DrPaulBrewer/webdismay/README.md

 ##Status

-* This is an early pre-release.
+* This is an early, untested, pre-release.
 * There is a generic request function that should return a `Promise` for data from most webdis-supported functionality.
 * Classes exist for key-based commands (KeyAt) and key-based hashes (HashAt)
 * Currently unimplemented in any classes are sort, scan, bitwise operations, sets, sorted sets, lists, hyperloglog.